 Wedding Keepsakes are available.

 There are two types of marriage licenses a couple may apply for: Public and Confidential.
 Both types of marriage licenses are valid for 90 days from the date they are issued.
-The Public Marriage license can be used anywhere in the state of California.
-The Confidential Marriage license must be used in the county where it was purchased.
+The Public Marriage License can be used anywhere in the State of California.
+The Confidential Marriage License must be used in the county where it was purchased.
 You must present the license to the person who is to perform the marriage ceremony.
-After the ceremony is performed, it is their responsibility to complete the license and to return it to the County Clerk for filing within 10 days after the ceremony.
+After the ceremony is performed, it is that person's responsibility to complete the license and to return it to the county clerk for filing within 10 days after the ceremony.